cakephp/docs/en/core-libraries/caching.rst

 .. php:staticmethod:: gc($config)

     Garbage collects entries in the cache configuration.
-This primarily is only used by FileEngine.
+This is primarily used by FileEngine.
 It should be implemented by any Cache engine that requires manual eviction of cached data.